zcattacz/alasql_wiki/Numeral.js.md

 # Formatting Numbers with Numeral.js

-You can use [Numeral.js](http://numeraljs.com/) library to format numbers in Alasql expressions:
+You can use [Numeral.js](http://numeraljs.com/) library to format numbers in AlaSQL expressions:

 ```js
     var data = [{a:120000003.456},{a:567234.12}];